-It’s tragic, but true – each year, more and more pharmaceutical companies are caught for not properly testing their drugs and products before offering them to the public.
-From hernia meshes to Zofran and Viagra, the makers behind these items (and more) seem to put profits over the wellness of patients.
+It’s tragic but true – as we put our trust into medical device and pharmaceutical companies, we often learn they are caught for not properly testing their products before selling them to the public.
+From Phillips CPAP Machines to hernia mesh, and Exactech medical devices, the makers behind these products (and more) seem to put profits over the wellness of patients.

 The cycle doesn’t seem to be slowing down.

-Though law firms can and do help these patients receive the compensation they rightfully deserve, it can often be a difficult journey for an attorney to get a patient’s attention to provide professional assistance.
+Though law firms can and do help these patients receive the compensation they rightfully deserve, it can often be a difficult journey for an attorney to get a patient’s attention to provide professional assistance, especially in the beginning when details and case law are not clear.

-The following mass tort marketing tips can help you stand out from the crowd.
+The following mass tort marketing tips can help you get a head start.

 It’s not enough to establish your firm as just another option that’s available, it’s important to remind your potential clients that you are a leading presence in the legal field.